 Proton therapy is an advanced form of radiation therapy that uses a single beam of high-energy protons to treat various forms of cancer.
-Just as with conventional radiation, protons treat tumors by directing radiation into the tumor site where doses of radiation destroy cancerous cells.
+Just as with traditional radiation (x-ray/IMRT), protons treat tumors by directing radiation into the tumor site, where doses of radiation destroy cancerous cells.
+However, unlike x-rays, protons have the unique ability to stop directly at their target, depositing the maximum amount of radiation into the tumor while avoiding unnecessary radiation to nearby healthy tissue and vital organs.
+This reduces the risk of side effects during and after proton therapy treatment, compared to traditional radiation.

 What is Proton Therapy?